microsoft/aitour-azure-openai-assistants/README.md

 ## Session Description

-The Azure AI Agent Service allows you to build conversational agents that can understand and respond to user inputs.
-You can use the API to automate tasks, provide information, or guide users through a process.
+The Azure AI Agent Service allows you to build semi-autonomous software that can be given a goal and will work to achieve that goal without you knowing in advance exactly how it's going to do that or what steps it's going to take.
+This is a powerful tool for automating tasks and processes that are too complex to be easily automated with traditional software.

-The Azure AI Agent Service is not the only way to build conversational agents, but it offers several advantages:

-1. **Simplicity**: The API abstracts away the complexity of building a conversational agent, allowing you to focus on the content and logic of the conversation.
-2. **Scalability**: The API is designed to handle a large number of concurrent users, making it suitable for production use.
-3. **Customization**: The API allows you to customize the behavior of the agent by providing training data and defining conversational flows.
-4. **Integration**: The API can be integrated with other services and systems, allowing you to build agents that interact with external data sources.
+## What sets Azure AI Agent Service apart?

+In our experience talking to hundreds of organizations, we have learned that developing secure, reliable agents rapidly requires four primary ingredients:

+1. **Rapidly develop and automate processes:** Agents need to seamlessly integrate with the right tools, systems and APIs to perform deterministic or non-deterministic actions.
+1. **Integrate with extensive memory and knowledge connectors:** Agents need to manage conversation state and connect with internal and external knowledge sources to have the right context to complete a process.
+1. **Flexible model choice:** Agents built with the appropriate model for its task can enable better integration of information from multiple data types, yield better results for task-specific scenarios, and improve cost efficiencies in scaled agent deployments.
+1. **Built-in enterprise readiness:** Agents need to be able to support an organization's unique data privacy and compliance needs, scale with an organization's needs, and complete tasks reliably and with high quality.

 ## Learning Outcomes